scrummers/clickup-vscode/README.md

 * a ClickUp account
 ## Install

-## Extension Commands
+## Questionnaire
+In order to have a better future development, please fill the [Questionnaire](https://cityuhk.questionpro.com/t/AWoMTZvU30)
 ## Known Issues

 ## Release Notes

 ### 1.0.0
-Initial release of ClickUpRelax
+Initial release

 ## For more information